 The Handala Project

 A series of geo-specific Handala sculptures being installed in different parts of the world as beacons of cross-cultural solidarity.
-Addressing the issue of land dispossession, each sculpture is handbuilt using locally foraged clay from each region, thereby connecting Palestine to all indigenous struggles across the globe.
-Stay tuned for “Handala in Mexico” slated for Mexico City in 2025.
+Each work is a three-dimensional iteration of Handala — the iconic drawing created in 1969 by Palestinian political cartoonist, Naji al-Ali.
+Each ceramic Handala is handbuilt incorporating local clay from the host region, connecting Palestine to all indigenous land struggles across the globe.

 A word from Handala